Indian doctor accused of crimes becomes president of World Medical Association

 In one case filed in New Delhi in 2010, Desai faces charges of corruption and criminal conspiracy for allegedly being involved in a conspiracy to obtain a bribe of 20 million rupees ($450,000 at the time) from a medical college.
 In return, investigators allege Desai helped the school get permission from the Medical Council to add more students.
 When contacted last year, the college, which is not a defendant in the case, declined to comment.

-Desai was arrested in the Delhi case and jailed in 2010 pending a possible trial.
+Desai was jailed that year and his inauguration as the WMA president was suspended.
 He was later released on bail.
-That year his inauguration as the WMA president was suspended.
 In 2013, the WMA decided to lift the suspension after receiving assurances from the Indian Medical Association, which Desai once headed.

 The Indian Medical Association did not respond to queries from Reuters this week.